tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 sudo dd if=/dev/sdX of=/path/to/backup.img bs=4M status=progress
 ```

-> **💡 TIP:** Keep at least 2 backup SD cards.
+> **💡 TIP:** Keep at least 2 backup TezSign-flashed SD cards.
 Data on the card is protected by your master password, but clones and folder backups should still be stored as sensitive signer material.

 ### If Your TezSign Device Fails